jayachandra1208/AI-ML-assignment/README.md

 Obtain a GROQ API Key:

-Go to GROQ website and create an API key.
+Go to GroqCloud and create an API key.

 Set the API Key as an Environment Variable:

 This is the most secure way to manage your API key.

+macOS/Linux:

+export GROQ_API_KEY="your_api_key_here"

+Windows:

 set GROQ_API_KEY="your_api_key_here"